ilya-popov/kayobe/doc/source/configuration/reference/kolla-ansible.rst

        backend-cert.pem
        backend-key.pem

-See the :kolla-ansible-doc:`Kolla Ansible documentation
+See the :kolla-ansible-doc:`Kolla Ansible documentation<admin/tls.html>` for
-<admin/advanced-configuration.html#tls-configuration>` for how to provide
-service and/or host-specific certificates and keys.
+how to provide service and/or host-specific certificates and keys.

 Custom Global Variables
 -----------------------